We Provide Professional, Reliable Foundation Repair Services to the Wichita Area

 - Tree roots - If you plant a tree too close to your home, as the tree grows and the roots spread, it's likely to disrupt your foundation.
 The roots will push the supporting beams and anchors or your foundation walls themselves, ruining the support for your home.

-- Poor grading/excavation - When your home is being built, a team of contractors are supposed to accurately grade and excavate near your home to remove problems and create the perfect surface for building.
+- Poor grading/excavation - When your home is being built, a team of contractors is supposed to accurately grade and excavate near your home to remove problems and create the perfect surface for building.
 Sometimes this doesn't happen and you're the one facing issues later on down the road with foundation settlement.

 - Poor construction - Sometimes the problem is simply that the contractor who built your home was not knowledgable in the foundational supports that were needed or did not account for additional loads later on as your house and family grew.